-A White Stork (Ciconia ciconia) tracked by satellite by German ornithologists found dead just south of Asilah, northern Morocco.
+A satellite-tracked White Stork (Ciconia ciconia) found dead near Asilah, Tangier region, northern Morocco.
 The good news is that the satellite transmitter was found in good condition.
-Here is the story of the White Stork’s death and how the transmitter was found.
+This is the story of how the White Stork ‘C666’ died and how its transmitter was found.

-On 26 November 2013, Brigitta Keeves from the office of Prof. Dr. Martin Wikelski (Max Planck Institute for Ornithology, Germany) contacted us at the Moroccan Birds blog in order to help finding a White Stork equipped with a satellite transmitter.
-The stork did not move from its location south of Asilah (Lat: 35.427, Long: -6.039) since 5 November 2013.
+On 26 November 2013, Brigitta Keeves from the office of Prof. Dr. Martin Wikelski at Germany’s Max Planck Institute for Ornithology contacted us at the Moroccan Birds blog in order to help finding a White Stork equipped with a satellite transmitter.
+The stork did not move from its location south of Asilah (35.427, -6.039) since 5 November 2013.

 On 10 December, we went to find out what happened to the stork and try to retrieve the transmitter.
-When we reached the site (transmitter location), we met a local shepherd who showed us a carcass of a White Stork.
-However, we haven’t found neither the transmitter nor the rings on the bird’s carcass.
+When we reached the site of transmitter location, we met a local shepherd who showed us a carcass of a White Stork.
+However, we have found neither the transmitter nor the rings on the bird’s carcass.
 So, we assumed that this must not be the stork we are searching.
 We continued our search in the fields around the site for about 40 min, where we found another much older white stork carcass.
 We also found many feathers below the cypress trees.

-For now, we know that the bird was tagged by the White Stork team of the Max Planck Institute for Ornithology but we don’t know from where, because the metal ring contains the following information: F08049, Aranzadi, San Sebastian.
+For now, we know that the bird was tagged by the White Stork team of the Max Planck Institute for Ornithology but we don’t know where.
+The metal ring contains the following information: F08049, Aranzadi, San Sebastian.
 So, maybe it was tracked from the Basque Country, north-west Spain rather than from Germany.

 We will update this when we receive more information about the stork.

-Many thanks to Ahmed El Ketami for all what he did.
+Many thanks to Ahmed El Ketami for his help and the information.

-The White Stork ‘C666’ was tagged as nestling in June 2013 in the Doñana National Park, Andalusia, southern Spain.
-It was tagged in collaboration with researchers from the University of Seville.
-In 2013, the Max Planck Institute for Ornithology tagged around 120 juvenile white storks in different countries in order to understand more about the migration and survival of juvenile storks from different populations.
+The White Stork ‘C666’ was satellite-tagged as a nestling in June 2013 in the Doñana National Park, Andalusia, southern Spain.
+It was tagged by the German ornithologists in collaboration with researchers from the University of Seville.
+In 2013, the Max Planck Institute for Ornithology tagged around 120 juvenile White Storks in different countries in order to understand more about the migration and survival of juvenile storks from different populations.

-During its short lifetime, the white stork crossed the borders of 6 countries: from Spain through Morocco, Algeria, Mauritania, Mali and Niger where it spent the ‘winter’, and back again to northern Morocco where it died in early November 2013 (see its movements in the last photo).
-It survived the desert crossing twice to die in a rubbish dump not far from home (about 200 Km from Doñana).
+During its short lifetime, the White Stork ‘C666’ crossed the borders of 6 countries: from Spain through Morocco, Algeria, Mauritania, Mali and Niger where it spent the ‘winter’, and back again to northern Morocco where it died in early November 2013 (see its movements in the map at the end).
+It survived the desert crossing twice to die in a rubbish dump not far from where she was born.